Azure-Samples/cognitive-services-ruby-sdk-samples/README.md

     bundle install
     ```

 1. Get a cognitive services API key with which to authenticate the SDK's calls.
-[Sign up here](https://azure.microsoft.com/en-us/services/cognitive-services/directory/) by navigating to the right service and acquiring an API key.
-You can get a trial key for **free** which will expire after 30 days.
+[Create a new Azure account, and try Cognitive Services for free.](https://azure.microsoft.com/free/cognitive-services/)

 2. Set the following environment variables.
 You only need to set the environment variables for which you want to run the samples.